Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling

+Rather than self-correcting, the conversational agent can also confirm the detected errors with the user through a conversation turn.
+For example in Fig.~\ref{fig:acc_motivation}, the model asks a clarification question to the user to confirm the error, which helps to rectify the mistake.
+In recent literature, such mindful interactions or friction turns prompting analytical thinking have been explored to address overreliance on AI~\cite{design-friction, nudge-friction, i̇nan2025betterslowsorryintroducing}.
+Therefore, slot probabilities from the accountability head can help introduce friction turns, such as confirming model uncertainty and errors, to mitigate user overreliance.
+The contributions of this work are as follows:

-\begin{itemize} \item We propose an LLM-based generative accountability model for DST that can detect false positives and false negatives. \item Accountability modeling improves the DST performance of backbone LLMs on two widely used corpora (MultiWOZ and Snips).
-For MultiWOZ, the injection of the accountability head in Llama, Mistral, and Gemma shows an absolute improvement of approximately 3\% in joint goal accuracy. \item The proposed method enables self-correction of dialogue state, which helps to achieve further improvement in joint goal accuracy. \item Error estimation through accountability head allows to prevent user overreliance. \end{itemize}
+\begin{itemize} \item We propose a generative LLM-based accountability model for DST capable of detecting false positives and false negatives. \item Accountability modeling improves the DST performance of backbone LLMs on two widely used corpora (MultiWOZ and Snips).
+For MultiWOZ, the injection of the accountability head in Llama, Mistral, and Gemma shows an absolute improvement of approximately 3\% in joint goal accuracy. \item Self-correcting errors identified by the accountability head further enhance the dialogue state prediction, achieving 70.51\% joint goal accuracy and surpassing the performance of state-of-the-art DST models. \item Accountability modeling enables the correction of dialogue states via user confirmations which achieves a performance gain comparable to the self-correction strategy, highlighting its potential to reduce user overreliance. \end{itemize}